natete/DrupalDevDays-Ionic-Workshop/README.md

 ![detailed_list](./images/detailed_list.png)

+The final touch, we can see that Ionic is asking as to provide an "approxItemHeight" input to ensure proper virtual scroll rendering, so we will add this attribute to the _ion-list_ element with a value of 106px, the most common height of our item.
+This will allow Ionic calculate the number of items it can display.

-Time to start working on the **Session Page**.
+Now we're ready to start working on the **Session Page**.
 Jump to the next branch to keep coding.